Age of Empires II: Gameplay

 Age of Empires II is a real-time strategy game that focuses on building towns, gathering resources, and creating armies to defeat opponents.
 Players conquer rival towns and empires as they advance one of 13 civilizations through four "Ages": the Dark Age, the Feudal Age, the Castle Age (representing the High Middle Ages), and the Imperial Age (reminiscent of the Renaissance)—a 1,000-year timeframe.
-Advancing to a new Age unlocks new units, structures, and technologies, but players must first build certain buildings from their current age and then pay a sum of resources (typically food and gold).
+Advancing to a new Age unlocks new units, structures, and technologies, but players must first build certain buildings from their current age and then pay a sum of resources.

 Civilian units, called "villagers", are used to gather resources; they are either male or female—sex does not affect their abilities.
 Resources can be used to train units, construct buildings, and research technologies, among other things; for example, players can research better armour for infantry units.
 The game features four types of resources: food, wood, gold, and stone.
 Food is obtained by hunting animals, gathering berries, harvesting livestock, farming, and fishing, both from shore and from boats.
 Wood is gathered by chopping down trees.
 Gold is obtained from either gold mines, trade, or collecting relics in a monastery.
 Stone is collected from stone mines.
 Villagers require checkpoints, typically depository buildings (town center, mining camp, mill, and lumber yard), in order to store gathered resources.

 Each civilization can purchase upgrades that increase the rate of gathering these resources.
 Players can also construct a marketplace for trade, where they can trade wood, stone, and food for gold, and use gold to buy other resources.
 Market prices fluctuate with every transaction.
 Furthermore, markets and docks can also generate gold by using trading carts or cogs, which are sent to visit foreign markets and ports; once they return to the player's market/dock, gold is added to the stockpile.
 The amount of gold a trade unit earns on each trip is based on the distance it needed to travel to a foreign market; more gold is earned on longer trips.
 It is possible to trade with enemies' markets or docks, but the player's trading units may be attacked or destroyed by enemy units in the process.
-Players do not need to keep trading manually, as once they select the port or market the trading units continue to trade automatically and indefinitely.
+Players do not need to keep trading manually, because once they select the port or market the trading units continue to trade automatically and indefinitely.

-There are five campaigns in The Age of Kings, containing historically based scenarios such as Genghis Khan's invasion of Eurasia, Barbarossa's Crusade, and Saladin's defence of the Holy Land.
+There are 5 campaigns in The Age of Kings, containing historically based scenarios such as Genghis Khan's invasion of Eurasia, Barbarossa's Crusade, and Saladin's defence of the Holy Land.
 In the Joan of Arc and William Wallace campaigns, the player can control a unit based on its namesake; in others, players take orders from guiding spirits representative of the army's commander.